30 Facts We Never Knew About Pandas

 Image Source: Twin Trouble

 Now here's the kicker—pandas often pop out twins, but the wild ain't a friendly place for two cubs.
 Most times, only one gets to stick around.
-The momma bear usually focuses on the stronger cub, leavin' the other to fend for itself, which is a tough gig in the wilderness.
-It's a hard fact of life, but survival of the fittest is the name of the game in the animal kingdom.
+The momma bear usually focuses on the stronger cub, leaving the other to fend for itself, which is a tough gig in the wilderness.

 9. Meat-Eaters?